If you are looking for a laundry list of ways to audit your Google Analytics account, this is not for you.

 - Next would be to filter out any internal traffic.
 If it’s just a few people, exclude them by their IP address.
 Filter > Custom > Exclude > IP Address > Exactly Matches > Enter IP address.

-- If your team uses a project and communication management tool like Basecamp, you may see Basecamp as a referrer in your Acquisition > All Traffic > Referrals report.
+- If your team uses a project and communication management tool like ClickUp or Basecamp, you may see Basecamp as a referrer in your Acquisition > All Traffic > Referrals report.
 Filter > Custom > Exclude > Host Name (basecamp).

 - Speaking of the hostname.
 In rare instances, your analytics ID could be hijacked by others (spammers).
 Set up a filter to include all traffic only to your hostname/domain page.
 Filter > Custom > Include > HostName (your site).
 This should automatically include any subdomains, however, this is dependent on your set up.